Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Methodology

 \subsection{Neural Network Architecture}

-Our team developed two R-CNN models with distinct architectures.
+The two R-CNN models developed by our team have distinct architectures.
 The main distinguishing feature of the two R-CNNs was how they handled the heterogeneous nature of the data due to different bin sizes.